aljabadi/MINT_sPLSDA/docs/README.md

-This folder contacins all files needed for GitHub page
+This folder contains all files needed for GitHub page